 The lightweight fabric feels like it’s hardly there when you’re on the run.
 They get another thumbs-up for being available in five sizes, from extra small to extra large.

-Whatever your shape, size, or running habits, the Under Armour Pure Stretch Sheer Bikini should keep you supported, comfortable, and well-ventilated throughout your exercise.
+Whatever your shape, size, or running habits, the Under Armour Pure Stretch Sheer Bikini should keep you supported, comfortable, and well-ventilated throughout your workout.

 - Breathable mesh